How to Use Anki for Long-Term Retention of Course Material

 Skipping Days and Not Having a Recovery Plan

-Missing days is inevitable over the course of a semester.
-The problem is not the missed days — it is the absence of a protocol for recovering from them.
-The protocol: set new cards to zero immediately after missing more than two days, work through overdue cards at 100–150 per session (not all at once), do not resume new cards until the backlog drops under 50.
+The recovery protocol: set new cards to zero immediately after missing more than two days, work through overdue cards at 100–150 per session (not all at once), do not resume new cards until the backlog drops under 50.
 Treat it like restarting a habit, not catching up on a debt.

 8